cooke99/Softmax_Regression_Implementation/README.md

 ## Files in this repo:

-`Softmax_reg_implementation.ipynb` - Notebook detailing the implementation and analysis of the model, including a comparison with Scikit-learn's implementation of Softmax Regression.
+`Softmax_reg_implementation.ipynb` - Notebook detailing the implementation and analysis of the model, including a comparison with Scikit-learn's implementation of Softmax Regression and a demonstration of its use.

 `SoftmaxRegression.py` - Python file containing only the class so that it can be imported and used.